 About Me

-To sum up my philosophy, I return to the words of Helena Bonham Carter, who once said “I think everything in life is art.
+“I think everything in life is art.
 What you do.
 How you dress.
-The way you love someone, and how you talk.
+The way you love someone and how you talk.
 Your smile and your personality.
 What you believe in, and all your dreams.
 The way you drink your tea.
 How you decorate your home.
 Or party.
 Your grocery list.
 The food you make.
 How your writing looks.
 And the way you feel.
 Life is art.”

 AWARDS